-You would have to start pretty early and finish late to be able to squeeze in the maximum amount of relaxation possible at Nirvana Spa day spa near Reading, the award-winning spa near London and one of the top day spas in the country.
+You would have to start early and finish late to squeeze in the maximum amount of relaxation possible at Nirvana Spa day spa near Reading, the award-winning spa near London and one of the top day spas in the country.

-I spent who day there and yet when it was time to leave I realised I still hadn’t fallen asleep on a poolside lounger as I’d planned, nor read the Sunday papers that I’d been lugging around with me all day, or even tried out the futuristic-looking endless swimming pool lanes which let you swim against a current rather than having to turn at every end.
-So what on earth had I been doing all day?
+I spent the whole day there and yet when it was time to leave I realised I still hadn’t fallen asleep on a poolside lounger as I’d planned, nor read the Sunday papers that I’d been lugging around with me all day, or even tried out the futuristic-looking endless swimming pool lanes which let you swim against a current rather than having to turn at every end.
+So what on earth had I been doing during my luxury day spa break?

 My friend Lisa and I arrived at Nirvana spa as planned at 11am having driven from London, but the spa opening times are 6.45am-10.30pm on weekdays apart from Friday which closes at 11pm, and 8am-11pm at the weekends – the gym opens at 6am weekdays and 8am at weekends.

-It is always a good sign when you can start to feel your shoulders unwind just on walking into reception and there was indeed a very relaxing air to the place, from the smells and the music to the sight of the large hydrotherapy pool through the glass wall.
+It is always a good sign when you can start to feel your shoulders unwind just on walking into reception at a day spa and there was indeed a very relaxing air to the place, from the smells and the music to the sight of the large hydrotherapy pool through the glass wall.

 Into health and fitness?
-Why not check out these fitness breaks:
+Why not check out my fitness reviews:

 A spa break at award-winning Pennyhill Park hotel and spa